usmaanalii/javascript/JavaScript30/analysis.md

 ### debounce

-When you want to manipulate the DOM on scroll, it's important to limit the number of events that need a response.
+When you want to manipulate the DOM on scroll, it's important to limit the number of events that elicit a response.

 ``` javascript
 function debounce(func, wait = 20, immediate = true) {